paigeweber13/fine-hardware-visualization/README.md

  - Visualize that

 ## TODO:
+ - fix no code working anymore, mine or brandon's
+ - can we measure integer operations?

  - put likwid markers into benchmark to see if I'm doing my own math right
  - compare to theoretical max to see if we can use these operations to saturate floating point operations